History of the Duwamish people

 From the 1800s the Maritime Fur Trade opened access to European goods for rival northern tribes from Vancouver Island and the Georgia Strait).
 Having guns prompted their more effective raiding south, deep into recently named Puget Sound, in turn prompting social and organizational change.
 The Hudson's Bay Company (HBC) established Fort Langley (1827), then Fort Nisqually (1833) near present-day Dupont, within easy range and prompting keen interest in trade.
 As a young man, Si'ahl (later called Chief Seattle) made himself both well-known and notorious around Fort Nisqually.
 Catholic missionaries began arriving in 1839, settlers in earnest from 1845.
 In 19th century maneuvering with European Great Powers, the United States assumed regional sovereignty in 1846.
 White settlements at sbuh-KWAH-buks (Alki) and what is now Pioneer Square in Downtown Seattle were established in 1851 and 1852.
 The latter settlement was right upon and between prominent villages on Elliott Bay and villages on the Duwamish River estuary.

+Origins and prehistory

+Western Washington has been permanently inhabited since at least 12,000 years ago, at the end of the Pleistocene epoch and the Last Glacial Maximum.
+Although it is possible that humans lived in the region before that time, the landscape was highly volcanic and unstable, leading to vast alteration of the coastline and rivers over time.
+Much of the Puget Sound region was covered in glaciers, unsuitable for long-term settlement until the eventual recession of the mile-thick sheets of ice.
+After the recession of the glaciers, humans were able to permanently move into the region.
+Duwamish oral history recorded the recession of the glaciers in a story called the "Epic of the Winds."
+The epic describes how North Wind covered the land in ice by building a dam across the Duwamish River.
+North Wind loved Mountain Beaver, and he killed her husband, South Wind.
+The child of South Wind and Mountain Beaver, Storm Wind, sought revenge against North Wind for the murder of his father.
+Storm Wind brought torrents into the region, driving the ice of North Wind away, pushing him far to the north.

+The earliest evidence for human habitation along the Duwamish watershed dates back 12,000 years, with most of the waterways being first peopled around 7,000-8,000 years ago.
+The oldest settlement occupied by the ancestors of the Duwamish was at Bear Creek (tubaʔal), near what is now Woodinville.
+The Bear Creek site was formerly a tool-making site between 10,000 and 12,500 years ago.
+Tools discovered at the site contained the DNA of ice-age animals consumed for food, such as bison, bear, deer, sheep, and salmon.
+Another archaeological site at West Point (paq̓ac̓aɬčuʔ) had thousands of artifacts dating back 4,200 years.
+Villages at the mouth of the Duwamish River such as t̕uʔəlalʔtxʷ had been continuously inhabited since the 6th century CE.